 Recall that by boxed MA we mean MA without the open capability.

-Theorem 5.3 For any composite k > 1, boxed MA does not have a symmetric ring of size k with no globally-bound names which is an electoral system.
+Theorem 5.3 For any composite k > 1, boxed MA does not have a symmetric ring of size k which is an electoral system.

 Since the proof is quite elaborate, we start by giving an overview of the method.